yoyogias/botframework-sdk/specs/manifest/botframework-manifest.md

 ### Publishing fields

 The publishing section contains information about how the bot is published into a registry, typically for discovery by users.
 The name, structure, and meaning of the fields are established by the registry.
+See [Appendix II](#Appendix-II---Bot-Framework-registry) for details on the central Bot Framework registry.

+This section refers to *publishing fields*. *Publishing fields* are the set of fields defined by a particular registry.
+These fields are disjoint from the [identity fields](#Identity-fields) and [action fields](#Action-fields) defined in separate sections of this specification.

 `M4800`: Writers SHOULD only include publishing fields applicable to the registry where the manifest is intended to be consumed.
 If the manifest is not intended for consumption within a registry, writers SHOULD NOT include any publishing fields.

+Regsitries accept extended registration data published as extra fields in the manifest root.

+`M4801`: Registries MAY define zero or more top-level field names with corresponding type and meaning.

+`M4802`: Registries SHOULD NOT extend fields within non-publishing fields.

+Some registries accept a monolithic manifest payload containing all registration data for a bot.
+Others apply the data in pieces.
+The decision of which fields appear in which part is made by the registry, and that decision typically takes into consideration grouping of related fields, the ability to commit fields in a single atomic operation, the size of fields, etc. Additional requirements for manifest division appear below.

+`M4810`: Registries MAY require manifests to be submitted as a single document.

+`M4811`: Registries MAY require manifests to be submitted in pieces.
+If so, the manifest SHOULD keep [identity fields](#Identity-fields) and [action fields](#Action-fields) in one part and separate only publishing fields into one or more additional parts.

+`M4812`: Registries SHOULD produce simple rules for dividing manifests, such as separating publishing fields into distinct documents.

+`M4813`: Manifest part definitions MAY all include the [`id`](#Id) field.
+Manifest part definitions SHOULD NOT duplicate fields other than `id` in multiple parts.

+`M4814`: Manifest part definitions MUST provide clear guidance on how to divide a manifest into parts and how to reconstitute the original manifest.

 ## Complex types